Placebo (band): Debut album, line-up change and glam connection (1996–1998)

 Steve Hewitt, who had played with the band in 1994, joined Placebo as a full-time member at Molko's request.

+Bill Lloyd, who had met the band in 1993, had taken on some of their sound engineering and driving work.
+By 1996, he had played with them as a touring musician.

 The most successful song on the debut album was "Nancy Boy", which peaked at number 4 in the UK Singles Chart upon its release in 1997.
 The song had been written in 1994, being partially inspired by an infamous quote of Suede's Brett Anderson: "I'm a bisexual man who's never had a homosexual experience."
 Its lyrics were full of sexual allusions, and Molko admitted at the time: "It's not absurd.
 It's obscene.
 A song this rude should not be number four in the charts."
 Molko would go on to describe his relationship with the song in a 2016 interview as "very ambivalent", adding that, although he appreciates the fact that the song had been instrumental in their development as a band, he considers it immature.

 The song attracted the attention of David Bowie, who invited the band to open several of his concerts in early 1996.
-In the following January, Bowie invited them to play at his 50th birthday celebrations at New York's Madison Square Garden.
+The following January, Bowie invited them to play at his 50th birthday celebrations at New York's Madison Square Garden.
 The party also included Billy Corgan of the Smashing Pumpkins, Robert Smith of the Cure and Lou Reed.

 The band's glam rock connections continued.
 In 1998, Placebo recorded a cover of T. Rex's "20th Century Boy" for the Velvet Goldmine soundtrack and the band appeared in minor roles in the film.
 Bowie made a special appearance on-stage with Placebo during a tour stop in New York as part of the band's late February tour with Stabbing Westward.
 Placebo played "20th Century Boy" live with David Bowie at the BRIT Awards show in 1999.

 Placebo were heavily criticised by the media due to their unorthodox attitude and Brian Molko's androgynous appearance.
 In a 2016 interview related to their early years, Molko commented:

 We were reacting very strongly against the machismo, terrace chants and revisionism of Britpop, and the nationalism that we interpreted as xenophobia of the musical kind.
 We were trying to make a strong political statement about the fluidity of sexuality with the dresses and make-up that we wore.
 We set out to confuse, and I guess Nancy Boy was the perfect soundtrack to that.